Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ## Create view
 If you are working in a list, you can create different views on the database.
-By doing this, you define the columns to be displayed and the filters to be applied.
+By doing this, you specify the columns to be displayed and the filters to be applied.
 You can define views for your own, but also publish it to make it available for all users.

 #### Prerequisite